ndshal/pathfinder.js/README.md

 However, Dijkstra introduces the concept of **cost** to deal with obstacles.
 Moving through obstacle nodes has a high cost, and Dijkstra minimizes cost by preferring to explore around obstacles.

-**Note:** Because the cost obstacles is not infinite, when there is no other option the Dijkstra path will actually move through an obstacle, whereas BFS will just get stuck.
+**Note:** Because the cost of obstacles is not infinite, when there is no other option the Dijkstra path will actually move through an obstacle, whereas BFS will just get stuck.

 In Dijkstra's Algorithm, the frontier is a PriorityQueue data structure, built on MinHeap.